Ambush Bug: Powers and weapons

 Ambush Bug's primary power is teleportation.
 At first, this was a function of his suit; he was limited to teleporting to where small receiver bugs were located.
 Later, after an explosion, Ambush Bug internalized this power.
 It became apparent, in DC Comics Presents #81, that the Bug used to have to say "Simon says" to teleport, but it is no longer necessary.
 Ambush Bug is also aware of his fictionality and aware of events in other publishers' comic books.
 He once was shown being able to follow the internal dialogue between Firestorm's component personalities.
 Ambush Bug also shows surprising agility and skill at unarmed combat, such as gouging the eyes of enemies attacking him from behind or knocking out members of the Legion of Substitute Heroes with a single blow.
 His unusual way of thinking is also a great advantage and often allows him to guess opponents' tactics and outmaneuver them, humiliating them in the process.

-Despite all of this, Ambush Bug is simply a skinny man in the costume and can be defeated with surprising ease by more ridiculous characters.
-Serious foes, like Batman or Superman, have great difficulty dealing with him, but other lunatics can deal with him easily.

 Other versions

 Amalgam Comics

-In the continuity of Amalgam Comics, Ambush the Lunatik is a combination of Ambush Bug and Marvel Comics's Lunatik, an equally insane character, also created by Giffen.
-An intergalactic bounty hunter, his sole appearance is in Lobo the Duck #1 (April 1997).
+Ambush the Lunatik, an intergalactic bounty hunter based on Ambush Bug and Marvel Comics character Lunatik, appears in Amalgam Comics' Lobo the Duck #1 (April 1997).

 Elseworld's Finest: Supergirl & Batgirl

-In Elseworld's Finest: Supergirl & Batgirl, a heavily armored Ambush Bug is a member of a version of the Justice Society of America backed by Lex Luthor and led by Wonder Woman.
+A heavily armored Ambush Bug appears in Elseworld's Finest: Supergirl & Batgirl as a member of the Justice Society of America.

-"Flashpoint"
+Flashpoint

-In the alternate timeline of the 2011 "Flashpoint" storyline, the "Ambush Bugs" are a group of insect-themed heroes gathered together to fight the Amazons.
-Their members are Queen Bee, Blue Beetle, Firefly, Cockroach, and Canterbury Cricket.
-All but the Canterbury Cricket are killed in a confrontation with the Amazons.
+A group called the "Ambush Bugs" appear in the Flashpoint tie-in The Canterbury Cricket, consisting of Queen Bee, Blue Beetle, Firefly, Cockroach, and the Canterbury Cricket.
+They are formed to fight the Amazons, but all save for the Canterbury Cricket are killed by them.

 In other media

 Television

-Ambush Bug appears in the series finale of Batman: The Brave and the Bold "Mitefall!", voiced by Henry Winkler.
+Ambush Bug appears in the Batman: The Brave and the Bold series finale "Mitefall!", voiced by Henry Winkler.
 He tries to thwart Bat-Mite's attempts to make the show jump the shark and force its cancellation while assisting Batman and Aquaman in fighting Gorilla Grodd.
-While Bat-Mite succeeds and has the series replaced with a Batgirl series, Ambush Bug reveals it will have a dark tone and will not feature Bat-Mite before organizing a wrap party for the Batman: The Brave and the Bold cast.
+While Bat-Mite succeeds and has the series replaced with a Batgirl series, Ambush Bug reveals it will have a dark tone and will not feature Bat-Mite before organizing a wrap party for the series' cast.